ericabertolozzi/LunaApp/Labs/Lab3/README.txt

 before Spotify had returned it, causing confusion.
 This issue was solved by reaching out to Dr. Callahan and adding wait() statements before testing the new access code.

+Simran's Work Log: simranambiar
+For Lab 3 I worked on the form in the HTML form to connect to the Spotify API during live share.
+I also went back and worked on the HTML and CSS for the page.